 Where you can watch Downhill World Cup races

-UCI World Cup Downhill is broadcast live and on-demand as pay-per-view on discovery+, the Eurosport App and globally on GCN+.
-Discovery+ streaming is only available in Austria, Denmark, Finland, Germany, Italy, Netherlands, Norway, Sweden, UK and Ireland.
+UCI World Cup Downhill is mostly available live and for free on Youtube.
+Only the Elite class final race runs are broadcast live and on-demand as pay-per-view on discovery+, the Eurosport App and globally on GCN+.
 (Source: UCI Press Release)